Disciplinary Sanctions for Individuals

 Conduct Review indicates that a student's behavior is a significant violation of University policy either because the student has had one significant incident or because the student is beginning to show a pattern of concerning behavior.
 Conduct Review is imposed for a specific period of time to encourage students to reflect upon their choices and behavior and to demonstrate the ability to abide by University policies and expectations.
 During this time, a student's behaviors will be observed and any policy violations committed during this period will likely result in a heightened level of response and a more significant sanction such as disciplinary probation or separation from the University.
-Conduct Review will be assigned for a minimum of three months and typically a maximum of a year.

 Though Conduct Review does not place any formal restriction on a student's privilege or activities, it may impact opportunities for which a student's disciplinary record is considered as a criterion for participation.

 A status imposed for a specific period of time to alert the student to the fact that their behaviors are substantially inconsistent with University policy and expectation.
 During this time, students are asked to take active steps toward improving their decisions and behaviors and to demonstrate that they can abide by University policy and succeed as a member of the Northwestern community.
 Any policy violation while the student is on disciplinary probation, will result in strong consideration of whether the student is a good fit for the Northwestern community and whether separation from the University (i.e., suspension, expulsion) is necessary.
 Probation will frequently be accompanied by a Loss or Restriction of Privileges or Activities sanction.